paradigmxyz/reth/book/developers/profiling.md

 user's hardware.
 This can help developers debug issues that only occur on devices with limited hardware. `cgroups` is a tool that allows developers to limit the memory usage of a process, making it extremely useful to developers in understanding how their application performs in low-memory environments.

- * How to use `cgroups` to limit memory usage
+### How to use cgroups to limit process memory

-   * Enable cgroups on your system
+In order to use cgroups to limit process memory, sometimes it must be explicitly enabled as a kernel parameter.
+For example, the following line is sometimes necessary to enable cgroup memory limits on
-     * grub var
+Ubuntu machines that use GRUB:
 ```
 GRUB_CMDLINE_LINUX_DEFAULT="cgroup_enable=memory"
 ```
-   * Create a cgroup
+Then, create a named cgroup:
 ```
 sudo cgcreate -t $USER:$USER -a $USER:$USER -g memory:rethMemory
 ```
-   * Set up cgroup memory limit (this one does 8G)
+The memory limit for the named cgroup can be set in `sys/fs/cgroup/memory`.
+This for example sets an 8 gigabyte memory limit:
 ```
 echo 8G > /sys/fs/cgroup/memory/rethMemory/memory.limit_in_bytes
 ```
-   * Important - check swap!
+If the intention of setting up the cgroup is to strictly limit memory and simulate OOMs, a high amount of swap may prevent those OOMs from happening.
 To check swap, use `free -m`:
 ```
 ubuntu@bench-box:~/reth$ free -m